 Therefore, those in the state of grace aren’t concerned for themselves, hoping to avoid the punishment/suffering they deserve.
 Their concern is for God, since they love God more than themselves.

 Yet, sadly many, from our self-love, run to an indulgence hoping to obtain a “get out of jail for free” card from our great blindness.
 We think God is so merciful, He will allow us to take His love (atonement) when we aren’t even working to stop our offences against Him and lack true sorrow for them.
 But that isn’t how Love works….that is us trying to abuse God, which God doesn’t allow.

 Oh, we are so confused and are rejecting the very mercy that we think is saving us.
 Truly no blessing will be received for the selfish heart.
 If we have ears to hear, now is the time to change.
 Great conversion is waiting for us.
 See the rest of this web-site for help…especially the home page, “Why Very Few Christians Are Saved.”

 An indulgence quite different than what most people understand as I have mentioned.

-But for those who can receive God’s love through an indulgence, it provides:
+For those who can receive God’s love through an indulgence, who have been forgiven of all of our sins (are in the state of grace), it provides: